Properties and baroclinic instability of stratified thermal upper-ocean flow: The IL QG

 where the first equality follows upon cancellation of boundary terms by virtue of \eqref{eq:IL01-BCs} and the second one by using (\ref{eq:IL01-BCs}b), in particular.
 In turn, verifying the constancy of $\mathcal C_{a,F}$ directly is a straightforward application of boundary conditions \eqref{eq:IL01-BCs}.

 Finally, the IL$^0$QG has the same motion integrals as above with $R_S$ replaced by $R$ in the \eqref{eq:E} and, in particular, with \eqref{eq:C-IL01} replaced by

 for arbitrary $F,G$, which commutes with any functional with the appropriate Lie--Poisson bracket.
 This Casimir is well known \cite{Morrison-Hazeltine-84, Benjamin-84}.
 To verify conservation of energy and zonal momentum directly one simply proceeds as above.
-Verifying conservation of \eqref{eq:C-IL0} directly involves some work, similar to that one involved in verifying constancy of \eqref{eq:I}, below.
+To check conservation of \eqref{eq:C-IL0} directly one proceeds similarly as we do to prove constancy of \eqref{eq:I}, below.